etherex/etherex/etherex/WhitePaper.md

 The adoption rate of the exchange will depend heavily on the adoption rate of Ethereum itself.
 Adoption may accelerate once the exchange offers an assortment of cross-chain assets.
 If EtherEx can become a decentralized version of widely-used exchanges such as Cryptsy, many users may potentially switch over in a short amount of time.
 As the overall Ethereum infrastructure may take some time to be built out, trading between cross-chain assets will be a likely catalyst that speeds up the exchange's adoption.

-The ecosystem of subcurrencies and DApps within Ethereum will also have a major influence on the adoption rate of the exchange.
+The ecosystem of subcurrencies and Đapps within Ethereum will also have a major influence on the adoption rate of the exchange.
 Even if the trading of cross-chain assets could be enough to make the exchange a "killer app" and provide a sufficiently high adoption rate, a thriving subcurrency market will be needed to prove the usefulness of both Ethereum and a decentralized exchange.

 Implementation of a decentralized exchange on Ethereum